Writing the Dharma

 Since we ourselves at this time are disappointed by limited evidence in researching our own lost sisters, we feel an obligation to care for the future by offering our voices now so we do not create an absence on which future claims of exclusion may be based.
 We are responsible for ourselves, and we have a duty to see that we do not generate wars of gender and discrimination into the future.

 Eido Mary Frances Carney is founder and chief editor of Temple Ground Press.
 She is a Transmitted Soto Zen priest and teacher and founder of Olympia Zen Center in Olympia, Washington, in lineage with the poet/priest Ryokan.
 She is also a writer and painter and publishes fiction and non-fiction, and occasionally exhibits her paintings.

 Jikyo Cheryl Wolfer has served as editor for: Seeds of Virtue, Seeds of Change, The Eightfold Path, and our latest book, A Blueprint of Enlightenment.
 Jikyo has long experience as administrator of a large public library system in Northwestern Washington, and is a Transmitted Soto Zen priest and teacher.
-She has recently returned from the midwest to reside in Port Angeles, Washington, where she will continue to serve the Dharma.
+She is currently Vice-Abbot of Olympia Zen Center.